arkency/posts/posts/2014-08-03-using-ruby-range-with-custom-classes.md

 ## `YearMonth` and what not...

-I the domain of _Reporting_ we are often thinking in terms of periods of Time.
+I the domain of _Reporting_ we often think in terms of Time periods.
 Our customers often would like to have reporting per days, weeks, months, quarters etc. When someone tells me to create a report from _January 2014_ to _May 2014_ with the accuracy of month, well...
 I would like to say in my code `YearMonth.new(2014, 1)..YearMonth.new(2014, 5)`.
 That's how my OOP part of the brain thinks about the problem.